Movers and SHAKERS

 Inflation and Interest Rates

 One increasingly intent focus this year has been inflation.
 More specifically, bond yields which are driven by inflation and inflation expectations.
-Many of the stock market pundits and purveyors of news find themselves weighing in on this other market.
-A frightening percentage of this news that hits my inbox have been confusing basic concepts.
-To those unfamiliar with interest rate securities and trying to understand by studying their chosen and trusted thought providers words, this must be difficult.
+Many of the stock market pundits and purveyors of news find themselves weighing in on this "other market."
+A frightening percentage of the news that hits my inbox has been confusing basic concepts.
+To those unfamiliar with interest rate securities and trying to understand by studying their own chosen and trusted thought provider's words, this must cause some difficulty.
 One common contradiction I’ve noticed is when rates have risen, I’ve seen it described as a “rally,” or “bonds strengthening.”
-Last week a friend that trades 10-year Treasuries sent me an article from a prominent source that said “bonds had a good day” after rates had spiked upward in May.
+Last week a friend that trades 10-year Treasuries sent me an article from a prominent source that read “bonds had a good day” after rates had spiked upward in May.
 Rates moving higher is a bond market sell-off.
 If they continue to move higher, bonds are considered in a bear market.
 They haven’t been in a prolonged bear market for over 40 years, so when this happens it will mean quite an adjustment.

 Not a Word Snob